dumlutimuralp/antrea-packet-walks/part_c/README.md

 So bit 16 must be "1", and that is being verified in "reg0".
 The first four bits on the left hand side is not worth to mention hence the desired value and actual value are both shown as "0x10000".

+## 10.10 Encapsulation from Worker 2 to Worker 1

+When the flow gets to tunnel0 (genev_sys_6081) interface on Worker 2 node, Linux IP Stack adds the GENEVE headers to the flow with the destination IP address of 10.79.1.201 (which was determined in Table 70 back in Section 10.7 earlier) and source IP of 10.79.1.202 which is Worker 2 node IP.
+Next the flow is sent through the ens160 interface of the Worker 2 node onwards to the physical network, destined to the Worker 1 node.

+A quick tcpdump on the ens160 interface of the Worker 1 node would reveal this, shown below.
+UDP 6081 is the GENEVE port.

+<pre><code>
+vmware@worker1:~$ sudo tcpdump -i ens160 -en udp port 6081
+tcpdump: verbose output suppressed, use -v or -vv for full protocol decode listening on ens160, link-type EN10MB (Ethernet), capture size 262144 bytes 21:02:21.273147 <b>00:50:56:8f:4e:82 > 00:50:56:8f:1c:f6</b>, ethertype IPv4 (0x0800), length 124: <b>10.79.1.201.12445 > 10.79.1.202.6081</b>: Geneve, Flags [none], vni 0x0, proto TEB (0x6558): <b>4e:99:08:c1:53:be > aa:bb:cc:dd:ee:ff</b>, ethertype IPv4 (0x0800), length 74: <b>10.222.1.48.46490 > 10.222.2.34.80</b>: Flags [S], seq 2799349838, win 64860, options [mss 1410,sackOK,TS val 3988709021 ecr 0,nop,wscale 7], length 0
+<b>OUTPUT OMITTED</b>
+</code></pre>

+The source and destination IP/MAC are the ens160 interfaces of the Worker 1 and Worker 2 nodes.
+Highlighted above.
+The inner IP/MAC can also be seen in the same output.

+**Note:** Notice "vni 0x0" that is the actual network ID used in the GENEVE header for this traffic.
+Apparently no specific ID needs to be used cause OVS keeps track of each flow individually.

 # 11. Phase 4 - Service to Frontend Pod